charbileigh/charbileigh/README.md

 # Hi there 👋

-- 🔭 I’m currently working on completing my BS in Mehanical and mechatronics engineering degree which is the equivalent of an Electromechanical major
+- 🔭 I’m currently working on completing my BS in Mehanical and Mechatronics engineering degree which is the equivalent of an Electromechanical major
 - 🌱 I’m currently learning Full-Stack Web Development, Robotics, Product design ,and Computer Sciences
 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: I love cats and have an interest in disability and rehabilitation studies